Handbook of the Birds of the World

 The Handbook of the Birds of the World (HBW) is a multi-volume series produced by the Spanish publishing house Lynx Edicions in partnership with BirdLife International.
 It is the first handbook to cover every known living species of bird.
 The series was edited by Josep del Hoyo, Andrew Elliott, Jordi Sargatal and David A. Christie.

-All 16 volumes have been published from 1992 to 2011.
+All 16 volumes have been published.
 For the first time an animal class will have all the species illustrated and treated in detail in a single work.
 This has not been done before for any other group in the animal kingdom.

 Material in each volume is grouped first by family, with an introductory article on each family; this is followed by individual species accounts (taxonomy, subspecies and distribution, descriptive notes, habitat, food and feeding, breeding, movements, status and conservation, bibliography).
 In addition, all volumes except the first and second contain an essay on a particular ornithological theme.
 More than 200 renowned specialists and 35 illustrators (including Toni Llobet, Hilary Burn, Chris Rose and H. Douglas Pratt) from more than 40 countries have contributed to the project up to now, as well as 834 photographers from all over the world.

 Since the first volume appeared in 1992, the series has received various international awards.
 The first volume was selected as Bird Book of the Year by the magazines Birdwatch and British Birds, and the fifth volume was recognised as Outstanding Academic Title by Choice Magazine, the American Library Association magazine.
 The seventh volume, as well as being named Bird Book of the Year by Birdwatch and British Birds, also received the distinction of Best Bird Reference Book in the 2002 WorldTwitch Book Awards This same distinction was also awarded to Volume 8 a year later in 2003.